 The man behind the markup: a self introduction

-Welcome to my blog.
-My name is Andrew Zigler and I incubate the strange thoughts that most people push away.
+Hi reader, and welcome to my blog!
+My name is Andrew Zigler and I incubate strange technology that most would push away.
 Under the cloak of moonlight, I nourish them until they become big digital monsters that are hungry for data and love.
-I’m also a web designer, a teacher, a writer, and a gamer.
+I’m also a web designer, a teacher, a writer, a developer advocate, a chef, and a gamer.

-This means I know how to say lots of animal names really slowly and clearly in English (a really important skill).
-While in Japan, I exchanged culture with the locals and did a lot of biking in temperature extremes.
-I also filmed drag shows on the side.
-I picked the language up slowly, but I admit that I lose a little bit of it every day.
-As my time in the program was ending, I had to decide between pursuing a career in idyllic Japan or returning to my American homeland.
-Because I want to have a life outside of the office, the work culture in Japan made it an easy decision.
+While in Japan, I exchanged culture with the locals and biked in extreme temperatures for my commute.
+I also filmed drag shows on the side and was part of an underground art scene in Tokyo.
+I picked up the Japanese language slowly, but I've managed to retain a lot of what I learned.
+When my time in the program was ending, I had to decide between pursuing a career in idyllic Japan or returning to my American homeland.
+Because I wanted a life outside of the office, the work culture in Japan made my decision to return home very simple.

 I now live in West Hollywood with an extensive collection of inflatable dinosaurs.
 By day, I’m a front-end developer for an education company.
 By night, I’m building interactive experiences in corners of the internet.
 I enjoy combining procedural narratives with artificial life in a way that lets me hunt for discrete units of fun within intricate simulations.